 A strong emphasis is placed on lifestyle and what changes need to be make for you to be successful, and what has not worked and what has worked in the past.

 Patients typically go once a week for the first several months of the program.
-After medical testing and consultation, Dr. Rao creates an individualized diet and exercise plan with an emphasis on accountability, education, and support.
+After medical testing and consultation, Dr. Rao creates an individualized diet and exercise plan with an emphasis on accountability, education, weight loss tips and support.
 She will work with you to develop your goal weight.
-The plan may include prescriptions for weight loss medications if necessary, and patients may choose a quick start approach with meal replacement options, or more of a slow and steady phased approach to lose 1-2 pounds a week.
+The plan may include prescriptions for weight loss medications if necessary, and patients may choose a quick start approach with meal replacement options, or more of a slow and steady phased approach including the best foods for weight loss to lose 1-2 pounds a week.

 At weekly check-ins, you benefit from the comprehensive expertise of our Center for Weight Management and Bariatric Surgery team.
 You may meet with a nurse practitioner, medical doctor, registered dietitian, or a behavioral therapist during your journey.
 They will monitor weight loss, and ask answer any questions regarding your plan.